phiphifier/p_level_editor/README.md

 The ability to drag a selection box on the tile select menu for placing chunks of tiles with a single click is also planned.

-The abality to set quickly crop and set the resulting chunk of tiles as the cursor placement tiles is also planned.
+The abality to quickly crop a single layer and set the resulting chunk of tiles as the cursor placement tiles is also planned.

 Main method is located at main.PLevelEditor